-WG Pay Scale 2022 – The Federal Wage System (FWS) was created to ensure that Federal blue-collar workers’ payment and payroll schedules were up to par with the prevailing rates offered by the private sector in each local wage area.
+Federal Wage System (FWS) 2023 – The Federal Wage System (FWS) was created to ensure that the payment and payment schedule of Federal blue-collar workers were up to par with the prevailing rates offered by the private sector in each local wage area.

 - The local prevailing rates would determine how wages are set